Tangalooma Whale Watching Cruise with Tangalooma Island Resort

 2016 was a bumper whale watching season that saw Tangalooma Island Resort donate $6,000 to kids cancer research – an amount that seems to increase every year as the number of whales spotted annually increases (much to the delight of Tangalooma staff, its whale watching passengers and The Kids’ Cancer Project!).

 How much is Whale Watching with Tangalooma Island Resort?

-The cost of a whale watching tour with Tangalooma Island Resort from Brisbane is:
+The cost of a Whale Watching Cruise with Tangalooma Island Resort from Brisbane (departing at 7am or 10am) is:

 This includes transfers from Holt Street Wharf in Pinkenba, Brisbane, the 3 hour whale watching experience with an Eco Ranger on board and a light lunch.

 If you are already staying at Tangalooma Island Resort, you can take part in the Whale Watching Cruise, which departs at 12pm midday, for: